 - Provides Better traceability of network components within the network

 - Improves the system available to the users by effectively monitoring the network performance and preventing downtime in data center operations.

-LLD protocol is a boon to the network administrators.
-It aids them with useful information on intra network devices at the data layer (level 2) and on the internetwork devices at the network layer (level 3) for effectively managing data center operations.
+LLD protocol is a boon to network administrators.
+It aids them with helpful information on intra-network devices at the data layer (level 2) and the internetwork devices at the network layer (level 3) for effectively managing data center operations.